 which I then fill in with a picture's name, real size and description.
 (Guess what "imalef" and "imarit" get me.)
 The dimensions usually needed correcting of course, but the dummy ones were often half right, and save typing.
-It was way faster than Dreamweaver for me, because my Word writing-habits didn't need adjusting.
+It was way faster than an HTML editor for me, because my Word writing-habits didn't need adjusting.
 I could write HTML nearly as fast as English!

 <IMG SRC=".JPG" WIDTH=640 HEIGHT=480 ALT="" VSPACE=40>

-Techies will spot that my Luddite approach is parallel with RISC (Reduced Instruction Set Computing).
+Techies will notice that my Luddite approach is parallel with RISC (Reduced Instruction Set Computing).
 Simple code runs way faster; simple HTML pages, with everything spelled out and nothing for a poor old overworked timesharing server to hunt for or assemble or fill in, load like lightning.
 If things go wrong, they're easy to fix--an amateur can read the code.

 The roots of my sitebuilding style weren't RISC, but something older: Volkswagens.
 I grew up driving a hippie bus.
 It got 28 mpg and ran forever.
 You could fix it with pipe cleaners and duct tape.
 This site is a hippie bus--antique, underpowered, but simple, cheap and functional.

 To display HTML pages, I just kept a web browser on and hit "update" a lot.
 Oooh, go buy an expensive program to do that!
 You really neeeeeeeed it!

 THE FILE STRUCTURE is simple.
 I started with no divisions at all--5000 files (text, pictures, techie files and thumbnails) in a single giant folder.
 I was happy with that, but some display programs had trouble with so many files in one list, so in the end, I alphabetized them to please the machine gods.
 Now files starting with "A" go in a folder called "A", and so on to Z. Indexes and such (like the art gallery, the catalog, this page, etc) are in a folder called 01, and the subject lists are in a folder called 2 (shouldn't that be 02?
 So much for consistency.)
 That's all the architecture there is.
 Ain't no more.
 So if I keel over tomorrow, a kid could figure out where things are and how to expand and update the site.